LavaMoat/LavaMoat/packages/scorchwrap/README.md

 `cd app`
 run `npm ci`
 run `npm test` to trigger the build
-open test.html in the browser and look at the console
+open dist/index.html in the browser and look at the console

-> something is off with error taming, because the message is null ever since I introduced lockdown. lockdown call is commented out in runtime for now.

 ## Testing